imbraintl/onenest2/app_features_overview.md

-# Mummycare App – User Categories & Features Overview
+# OneNest App – User Categories & Features Overview

 ## User Categories

-The Mummycare app serves the following user categories:
+The OneNest app serves the following user categories:

 1. **The marketplace for second hand products** - paid on commission of price of product
 2. **Property listers** - They can list property on the app; agents subscribe for access to direct contact to listers - paid commission (1000 prepay commission units)